QuentinRa/blog.quentinra.dev/cyber/discovery/nessus/index.md

 * **Host Discovery**: find alive hosts
 * **Basic network scan**: sort of nmap
+* **Web application test**: see vulnerabilities in your web app

+Most scans have the following options

 * Set a target
 * In Discovery, you can select a range of ports
 * In Assessment, you can select the kind of scan
 * In Advanced, you may go for a "low bandwidth scan"
+* In the credential tabs, you can log in to an account.
 * **Launch**: explore vulnerabilities to see results
-* **Web application test**: see vulnerabilities in your web app

-> In the credential tabs, you can log in to an account.
+It's important to note that Nessus is generating a lot of traffic, and may not find every vulnerability, so you shouldn't grow dependant of it, and do things "manually" when you can.

 </div></div>

-> **Note**: if you have a scope/knowledge of specific ports/... to scan, you can define a policy in the Policy tab.
+> **Note**: if you have a scope/knowledge of specific ports/... to scan, you can define a policy in the Policy tab.<br>